Best Barnett Crossbow Reviews 2025

 Cons:

-Due to its versatility and adaptability, we recommend the TS380 for, well, everybody.
-From large men to small women, from daily hunters to once-a-seasons, from range rats to newbies, nearly anybody can handle the 380 FPS bolt speed and use the crank to cock the hunting crossbow with minimal effort.
+Due to its versatility and adaptability, we recommend the Hyper Raptor for, well, everybody.
+From large men to small women, from daily hunters to once-a-seasons, from range rats to newbies, nearly anybody can handle the 410 FPS bolt speed and it is offered at a very good price point.

 For all this, it's still a great value.
 You know you're getting a quality piece of equipment but still not spending too much if bowhunting isn't your primary hobby.